jobrunr/website/content/en/pricing.md

 <br>

 Do you want a [Royalty-Free license]({{< ref "licensing/royalty-free-eula.md" >}}) where you may redistribute JobRunr as part of your own products?
-Are you a non-profit organization with limited budgets?
+Are you a freelancer or a non-profit organization with limited budgets?
 [Contact me](mailto:hello@jobrunr.io) and let's see what we can work out.